vwieczorek/web-to-audiobook/README.md

    ```bash
    python -m app.main
    ```

+   Note: When running directly with Python, the application uses port 8000 by default.

-7. The API will be available at `http://localhost:8142`
+7. The API will be available at `http://localhost:8000`

 ## API Documentation

-Once the application is running, you can access the Swagger UI at `http://localhost:8142/docs` to explore and test the API endpoints.
+Once the application is running, you can access the Swagger UI at:
+- `http://localhost:8142/docs` when running with Docker
+- `http://localhost:8000/docs` when running directly with Python

 ### Main Endpoints